VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SIMPLE_CHATBOT_GUIDE.md

    • 'quit' or 'exit' - End chat
 ============================================================

-🤖 VATSAL: Good afternoon!
-I'm VATSAL, your AI assistant.
+🤖 BOI: Good afternoon!
+I'm BOI, your AI assistant.
 How can I help you today?

 👤 You: _
 ```